Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 * Elements

 ### Lists
-List is ordered flexible (mutable) array of objects that can have different types, and can be modified.
+List is ordered flexible (mutable) array of objects that can have different types, and can be modified. \
+We can concatenate (merge) lists which creates new list and we can concatenate with other lists. \
+Lists can be nested inside each other and also we can add nested list.
+Using nested list we can build matrices, for bigger matrix operations is better to use external modules like Numpy. \
+As I mentioned before lists are mutable, so they can be modified and when we modify a list, the list itself is changed. \
+`list()` function allows to create a list from iterable object. \
+If we try to access element by index that is not filled we will get `Out of range` error.